-- of the decision, any terms and conditions of the decision, and a summary of the reasons for the decision, - of the right to appeal to a Board of Directors' Appeals Committee, within five - working days of the date of the written notice, and - a copy of this policy and procedure.
+- of the right to appeal to a Board of Directors' Appeals Committee, within five - working days of the date of the written notice, and - a copy of this policy and procedure.

 6.3.4.
 Appeal for High Risk Misconduct

 A student excluded under clause 6.3.3, may appeal in writing to the Secretary to the Board of Directors.
 The Chair of the Board of Directors will nominate two independent members of the Board of Directors to form a Board of Directors' Appeal Committee to hear the appeal.